 Your business license is a permit that allows you to sell or exchange goods or services for money within the jurisdiction that you work in and allows you to be seen as a business entity rather than just an individual.

-What is a DBA (doing business as) license?
+DBA (doing business as) License?

 A DBA (doing business as) license is entirely separate from your business license.
 This license is required if your house cleaning business will be named anything other than your legal name.